playframework/play-samples/README.md

 run
 ```

 And that's it!

-Now when you go to http://localhost:9000, you will see the list of users in the database.
+Now go to [http://localhost:9000](http://localhost:9000), and you will see the list of users in the database.